esa-codes/AI-Powered-GitHub-Repository-Generator/README.md

 To deploy this application, use any container-based platform such as AWS, DigitalOcean, or others that support Docker.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 3.

 ## Contributing
 Feel free to submit pull requests or open issues for suggestions and improvements.